kyuhwan720/gambleX/README.md

 ## 📂 Project Files

 - **`index.html`**
-  A landing page simulating a real gambling site.
+  A landing page simulating a real gambling site's login page.

 - **`illegal.html`**
   An educational page about gambling's risks and hotline contacts for support.